Create a Halloween Wreath for your Front Door or Entry with this easy to follow tutorial. An easy DIY craft tutorial idea for fun Halloween Decor.

 and the other end around the top of the wreath.
 Fishing line works great because it is clear and make the skull look as if it is floating inside the wreath.

-I liked my wreath, but it was missing something.
-I went digging through my fabric stash and found some yellow flannel fabric.
+The wreath was done but didn’t quite look finished.
+It needed something more.
+So I went digging through my fabric stash and found some yellow flannel fabric.
 I frayed the edges of the fabric and made this fun bow.